Commentary magazine

 Commentary is the membership magazine of the RCP, delivering authoritative insight and opinion across a diverse range of subjects – including news, thought-provoking features of interest to clinicians and updates on the RCP's engagement with the wider physician community across the globe.

-Start with the December welcome from Professor Mumtaz Patel and scroll down for the full contents of this recent edition.
+Start with the February welcome columns from Professor Ollie Minton and Professor Mumtaz Patel and scroll down for the full contents of this recent edition.
+Take our publications survey this month to help shape the future of the magazine and the RCP journals.

 In conversation